UOA-PARC-SKA/radiotelescopescheduling/README.md

 **Google Colab Notebook: https://colab.research.google.com/drive/1YuAPVRLRgBWOwnkx5G_33pv4AK4MlYJS?usp=sharing**

 **NOTE: This branch is for the multiple telescopes simulation exclusively.
 Not compatible with single telescopes optimization policy.
+For the single telescope version, please checkout to stable branch.
 Currently, only `MultiTelescopesMTSPPolicy` policy and `TravellingSalesmanPreoptimisation` is available.
 Both GUI and batch test are not available, so GUI must be set to false and batch must equal to 1 in the config file.
 The number of telescopes can be set by the teles_num item in config**

 ## List of files and directories